-Don’t let his unassuming frame fool you - Oscar #Worldpeace has artist intentions as ambitious as his adopted surname.
+Don’t let his unassuming frame fool you – Oscar #Worldpeace has artistic intentions as ambitious as his adopted surname.

 Born in Tottenham, his youth was stamped with conflicts over heritage and area codes, in a city where competition is a way of life.
 “I feel like the shackles were off me as soon as I was born, because I had the best of both worlds,” he says, reflecting on his dual Jamaican and Ghanaian heritage.
 “My mum was born in Broadwater Farm, Tottenham, and my dad’s from The Pembury Estate in Hackney.
 If anyone knows about those two estates, you know it’s a bit crazy how they came together.”